 \textbf{Pre-training}.
 This strategy has two steps.
 In pre-training step, the $\mathcal{L}_{ssl}$ is minimized to get $g^*$ and $f^*$:

 Then the parameter of $f^*$ is kept to continue training in pretext supervised learning progress.
-The supervised loss is minimized to get final parameters of $f$ and $d$.
+The supervised loss is minimized to get the final parameters of $f$ and $d$.

 \textbf{Collaborative Train}.
 In this strategy, $\mathcal{L}_{ssl}$ and $\mathcal{L}_{sup}$ are optimized simultaneously.
 A hyperparameter $\alpha$ is used to balance the contribution of pretext task loss and downstream task loss.
-The overall minimization strategy is like traditional supervised strategy with a pretext task regularization:
+The overall minimization strategy is like the traditional supervised strategy with a pretext task regularization:

 \textbf{Unsupervised Feature Extracting}.
-This strategy is similar to Pre-training and Fine-tuning strategy in first step to minimize pretext task loss $\mathcal{L}_{ssl}$ and get $f^*$.
+This strategy is similar to the Pre-training and Fine-tuning strategy in the first step to minimize pretext task loss $\mathcal{L}_{ssl}$ and get $f^*$.
 However, when minimizing downstream loss $\mathcal{L}_{sup}$, the encoder $f^*$ is fixed.
-Also, the training graph data are on same dataset, which differs from Pre-training and Fine-tuning strategy.
+Also, the training graph data are on the same dataset, which differs from the Pre-training and Fine-tuning strategy.
 The formulation is defined as: